moj-analytical-services/rpackage_training/README.md

    * There is an error.
    * The input is not a dataframe.
    * The input dataframe variables 'year' and 'crimes' aren't of class int.
-4) Run the tests you have created using command+shift+t.
+4) Run the tests you have created.
 5) If time permits, you could also:
    * Try writing a test that the function will fail, just to see what happens!
    * Run devtools::test_coverage() to check what percentage of the code in your package is currently being tested.